Share this:

 Sharon Draper

-This book displays the epic story of a young girl torn from her African village, sold into enslavement, and stripped of everything she has ever known except hope.
+The book displays the epic story of a young girl torn from an African village, sold into enslavement, and stripped of everything.
+The young girl holds onto hope.

 Grandma’s Purse